Password Managers for Families

 All their passwords are stored with military grade level encryption, so even if the database were to be breached, the information won’t be discernible to the attacker.

-What If a Family Member Needs To Gain Access?
+What If a Family Member Needs to Gain Access?

 Now that you’re the sole person who has access to these passwords, what happens if you were to become incapacitated?
 How do your loved ones access your important online accounts?